vikrampawar/stories/pages/HouseWarmingParty.md

 Seeing her in that voracious mood S. maintained a safe distance, lest he be smeared with the mehandi, which S. recognises is a pretty good thing to smear oneself with, as long as the oneself is not S.
 Last night's proceedings confirmed S.'s suspicion, and his decision to maintain distance during previous party was proved to be prudent.

 This might leave the ever vigilant reader wondering quite what the proceedings were.
 S. is only too obliging to divulge.
-However, S. knows that after that happy divulging of interesting info, he will have to face R again.
+However, S. knows that after that happy divulging of interesting info, he will have to face Revati again.
 This puts S. in a somewhat precarious position.
 So, S. will have to tone down his enthusiasm and reveal only as much as is strictly required, and leave the vigilant reader to fill the gaps with his/her fertile imagination.

-C although back to her peppy self, was nevertheless maintaining a sense of reserve with a firm determination to appear in her best self in the latest summary.
+Chameli although back to her peppy self, was nevertheless maintaining a sense of reserve with a firm determination to appear in her best self in the latest summary.
 No sounds could be heard.
-However, S. has a keen hawk-eye, he couldn’t fail but to observe that C sat as close to the serving table as it was possible without ordinary folks noticing what’s happening.
+However, S. has a keen hawk-eye, he couldn’t fail but to observe that Chameli sat as close to the serving table as it was possible without ordinary folks noticing what’s happening.
 But S. could see that copious amounts of finger food on the table was disappearing with dispatch, and made a smug note to self.

 With that, S.’s energy levels reach to such low levels, that S. has to retire presently and put an end to the current summary.
 A lot has occurred last night that deserves to be in the summary, but may have to wait for another bout of inspiration.
 S. is also keenly aware that the reader, although sagacious and vigilant as mentioned previously, can also be a little impatient.
-For S., r.’s comfort is paramount.
+For S., reader's comfort is paramount.
 So S. has to say tata for now.